Already, the evenings feel shorter -the sun lingers less, and dusk comes earlier.

 The date has always carried both sorrow and joy.

-September, to me, feels bittersweet—a season of remembering, of letting go, of holding tight to what matters.
+September, to me, feels bittersweet: a season of remembering, of letting go, of grief, and of birth.

 Cowboy went to work at 6:50 a.m. and got home at 3:38 p.m.

-than taking Duffy for a walk down to the library—we can't do that when
+The only outing was taking Duffy for a walk to the library- a rare treat, since we can’t do that when Lady’s here.

-Cowboy got home earlier than anticipated, but he's spent the evening in his recliner.
+Cowboy got home earlier than anticipated, but he spent the evening in his recliner.

 He’s worn out.

-Badger spent the evening with Duffy in the backyard, sitting on the she shed.
+Badger spent the evening with Duffy in the backyard, sitting in the she‑shed.

-I'm rather content with my noise-cancelling headphones on, playing my computer games.
+I’m content with my noise‑cancelling headphones on, playing computer games.

 It will be another long week stretched out in front of me, nothing to do and nowhere to go.